MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/email-sent-are-not-saved-to-sent-items-folder.md

 ## Resolution

-Enable the **Save copies of messages in the Sent Items folder** option by following the steps below for your version of Outlook.
+Enable the **Save copies of messages in the Sent Items folder** option by following these steps for your version of Outlook.

 In Outlook 2010 or later versions: